 To set the current values of subpart resources associated with a widget instance, use XtSetSubvalues.
-For a discussion of subpart resources, see Section 9.4.
+For a discussion of subpart resources, see the section called "Subresources".

-void XtSetSubvalues(base, resources, num\resources, args, num\args)

-XtPointer base:

-base Specifies the base address of the subpart data structure into which the resources should be written.

-args Specifies the argument list of name/value pairs that contain the resources to be modified and their new values.
+void XtSetSubvalues(base, resources, num_resources, args, num_args); base Specifies the base address of the subpart data struc- ture into which the resources should be written. resources Specifies the subpart resource list. num_resources Specifies the number of entries in the resource list. args Specifies the argument list of name/value pairs that contain the resources to be modified and their new values. num_args Specifies the number of entries in the argument list.